-Bears have captured the attention (and hearts) of many over the years, but here are 5 facts you may not have known about these iconic animals!
+Bears are iconic animals who have captured the attention (and hearts) of many over the years.
+Here are five bear facts you may not have known!

 With all of these incredible physical traits, it’s no wonder that bears have proven themselves to be dominant predators in the wild.

-There are eight different species of bear: North American black bears, brown bears, polar bears, Asiatic black bears, Andean bears, panda bears, sloth bears, and sun bears.
+There are eight different species of bear: North American black bears, brown bears, polar bears, Asiatic black bears (also known as moon bears due to the white, crescent-moon-shaped marking on their chests), Andean bears, panda bears, sloth bears, and sun bears.

-Each of these species is recognizable by their distinct size, markings, and characteristics.
+Each species is recognizable by its distinct size, markings, and characteristics.

-For example, sloth bears have those adorable rounded ears, cream-colored snout, and a unique "V" or "Y" shaped white mark on their chests.
+For example, sloth bears have adorable rounded ears, a cream-colored snout, and a unique "V" or "Y" shaped white mark on their chests.

-It is this ability that is cruelly exploited in cruel bear dancing, as they are able to shuffle in a way that makes it seem like they are “dancing.”
+This ability is cruelly exploited in bear dancing, as bears are able to shuffle in a way that makes it seem like they are “dancing.”

-Bears are one of the most intelligent land animals in North America.
-They have the largest and most complex brains in comparison to other land mammals their size and they rely on this brain for a number of behaviors.
+Perhaps one of the lesser-known facts about bears is that they are among the most intelligent land animals in North America.
+They have the largest and most complex brains compared to other land mammals their size, and they rely on this brain for a number of behaviors.

-For example, grizzly bears can remember hotspots for food even after ten years and some have even been observed covering their tracks or hiding behind rocks and trees to avoid detection by hunters.
-Grizzly bears have also learned to camouflage their scent by rolling around in rotting flesh in order to sneak up on prey.
+For example, grizzly bears can remember hotspots for food even after ten years, and some have even been observed covering their tracks or hiding behind rocks and trees to avoid detection by hunters.
+Grizzly bears have also learned to camouflage their scent by rolling around in rotting flesh to sneak up on prey.

 Around the world, bears have become subject to an array of exploitation.
 This includes bear circuses, bear baiting, bear bile, and bear dancing.
 While this is our least favorite fact about bears, it’s also one of the most important — bears and other wild animals need our help to escape captivity, cruelty, and abuse.